edgexfoundry/device-onvif-camera/doc/guides/SimpleStartupGuide.md

    streamURI: rtsp://192.168.86.34:554/stream1
    ```

-4. Stream the RTSP stream. <!-- &*() I would recommend VLC? -->
+4. Stream the RTSP stream.

-   VLC can be used as shown in the [Verify Camera Operation](#verify-camera-operation) section.

-   Alternatively, ffplay can be used to stream.
+   ffplay can be used to stream.
 The command follows this format:

    `ffplay -rtsp_transport tcp rtsp://'<user>':'<password>'@<IP address>:<port>/<streamname>`.